26

 In holistic medicine, our physical, emotional, mental and spiritual health depends on balance.
 The body/mind/heart complex is seen as a whole, and any symptoms we experience are messages from our body, indicating where there is imbalance in energy flow throughout the system.
 By taking action to restore balance to the whole system, individual symptoms will resolve and our overall health will improve.

-If you are looking for natural remedies for menopause, there are many strategies you can use to help you feel more balanced, healthy and energetic, such as:
+If you are looking for natural ways to make the most of menopause, there are many strategies you can use to help you feel more balanced, healthy and energetic, such as:

 Healthy Eating for Menopause